msjj622/UFOs/README.md

 ![filter_webpage_image](https://github.com/msjj622/UFOs/blob/main/description%20image/filter_webpage_image.png)

 ## Analysis Results:
 First of all, you can type data on date search table.
-For example, 1/13/2010 like the data should typed same way like the pre-data (gray colour text) as shown above image otherwise it can't find data. the date exackly has to match.
+For example, 1/13/2010 like the data should typed same way like the pre-data (gray colour text) as shown above image otherwise it can't find data.
+The date exackly has to match with the date in the data.
 The result would look like this image below.

 ![search_webpage](https://github.com/msjj622/UFOs/blob/main/description%20image/1.png)